tomaszemek/ta-rf/README.md

         -v ./tests:/opt/robotframework/tests:Z \
         -v ./resources:/opt/robotframework/resources:Z \
         -e ROBOT_OPTIONS="--pythonpath /opt/robotframework" \
+        -e BROWSER=chromium
         ppodgorsek/robot-framework:latest
     ```
 5. Test logs and reports can be found in ./results folder

+NOTES:

+- You can run part of the project by mapping a subfolder, e.g. ./tests/ui only
+- Supported values for BROWSER are chromium, firefox and webkit

 ## Manual